Fiji Islands & People

 The lovo is an earth oven and an indigenous way of cooking large amounts of food at the same time.
 In Fiji, it is still the traditional way of preparing feasts for ceremonies and special occasions.

 To create a lovo, Fijian men gather firewood and hard, smooth-surfaced stones.
-A hole is dug then the firewood and stones are added.
-Next, the fire is lit in order to get the stones red hot, then the stones are spread out evenly at the bottom of the 'oven' in order to make a platform for the food.
+A hole is dug, then the firewood and stones are added.
+Next, the fire is lit to get the stones red hot, then the stones are spread out evenly at the bottom of the 'oven' to make a platform for the food.

-Foods such as cassava (tapioca), kumala (sweet potato), yam and dalo (taro), pork, ham, fish, beef and lamb are wrapped in either banana leaves, coconut fronds or the less-traditional aluminum foil and placed in the lovo.
+Foods such as cassava (tapioca), kumala (sweet potato), yam, and dalo (taro), pork, ham, fish, beef, and lamb are wrapped in either banana leaves, coconut fronds, or the less-traditional aluminium foil and placed in the lovo.

-The foil packages are arranged with the large pieces at the bottom and the smaller pieces on top and strips of coconut or banana stalks are placed over the feast until it is entirely covered.
-Damp sacks are then placed over the top to trap the heat and is covered with plenty of soil.
-The lovo takes a couple of hours to cook and creates a distinctly smokey flavour.
+The foil packages are arranged with the large pieces at the bottom and the smaller pieces on top, and strips of coconut or banana stalks are placed over the feast until it is entirely covered.
+Damp sacks are then placed over the top to trap the heat and are covered with plenty of soil.
+The lovo takes a couple of hours to cook and creates a distinctly smoky flavour.

 Vinaka Fiji, The Yasawa Trust Foundation